 One of the biggest factors to people over-training, injury and slow improvement is their lack of respect for rest and recovery.
 People assume that taking a day off has a negative effect on their training.
 It’s the opposite.
 Your improvement in the sport comes from the rest and recovery methods you apply that allow your body to repair and build stronger muscles.
 This raises your fitness benchmark for the next workout.
-When you push your cardio and tear your muscle fibers, you need to let your body repair and adapt.
+When you push your cardio and tear your muscle fibres, you need to let your body repair and adapt.
 If you continue to push yourself, the body doesn’t have the opportunity to catch up and gets too overwhelmed.
 If you don’t feed and rest yourself enough to help your body repair, your immune system will be compromised resulting in illness and injury.

 The chart above illustrates the idea that recovery allows you to raise your performance and training over time.